aadulan/Y3S2_revision/computer_security/notes.md

 • Conditional statements using WHERE, and basic boolean operations such as AND and OR: to identify records based on certain conditions
 • UNION: to combine the results of multiple queries into a single result

-queries to query database

 #### SQL Injection Attack
 > SQL injection allows an attacker to access, or even modify, arbitrary information from a database by inserting his own SQL commands in a data stream that is passed to the database by a web server.
 The vulnerability is typically due to a lack of input validation on the server’s part.

 #### Unintended Information Disclosure
 constructing the query to the database, the server-side code does not check to see whether the GET variable, id, is a valid input, that is, that it is in proper format and is referring to an id value that actually exists.

-#### BYpassing Aunthentication
+#### Bypassing Aunthentication
-he server creates an SQL query using the POST variables,umber of rows returned by this query is greater than zero (that is, there is an entry in the users table that matches the entered username and password, access is granted.
+server creates an SQL query using the POST variables,number of rows returned by this query is greater than zero (that is, there is an entry in the users table that matches the entered username and password) -> access is granted.

 #### Other SQL Injection Attacks
-> allow for inserting new records, modifying existing records, deleting records, or even deleting entire tables

-to access information from a database even when the results of a vulnerable database query are not printed to the screen., using mutliple injected queries, known as blind SQL Injection Attack
+- access info from a database even when results of vulnerable database query are not printed to the screen, using mutliple injected queries, known as blind SQL Injection Attack

-sert malicious code into the database that could at some point be sent to users’ browsers and executed
+- insert malicious code into the database to be sent to users’ browsers and executed

-SQL injection worm. orms propagate automatically by using the resources of a compromised server to scan the Internet for other sites vulnerable to SQL Injection
+- SQL injection worms propagate automatically by using the resources of a compromised server to scan the Internet for other sites vulnerable to SQL Injection

 #### Preventing SQL Injection
 - strip dangerous characters

 ### Denial of Service Attacks
-> single point of failure : major web site uses a single web server to host the site

-over- load a web server with so many HTTP requests that the server is unable to answer legitimate requests

-multiple web servers for an important web site can also serve as protection
+> overload a web server with so many HTTP requests that the server is unable to answer legitimate requests, multiple web servers for an important web site can also serve as protection

-### Web SErver Privileges
+### Web Server Privileges
-he general principle of least privilege, the web server application should be run under an account with the lowest privileges possible
+> ***least privilege***: web server app should be run under an account with the lowest privileges possible

 an attacker may first compromise the web server, and then exploit weaknesses in the operating system of the server or other programs on the machine to elevate his privileges to eventually attain root access

 ### Defenses Against Server-Side Attacks

 #### Developers
-- development practices is the principle of input validation
+- input validation

 #### Admin
 - least privilege
 - web servers should be granted read privileges only to the directories in the web site’s root directory, write privileges only to files and directories that absolutely need to be written to
-- group policy, which is a set of rules that applies to groups of users
+- group policy for users
-- apply security updates and patches as soon as they are released
+- apply security updates & patches as soon as they are released